Phil Knight: Vinton Studios becomes Laika

 Following mainstream success in the late 1990s, Will Vinton Studios animation company sought external investors due to rapid growth.
 Knight assumed a 15 percent stake in the company in 1998, and his son Travis—who had graduated from Portland State following an unsuccessful attempt at a rap music career—went to work at the studio as an animator.

 Citing mismanagement, Knight eventually purchased Will Vinton Studios and assumed control of the company's board with the cooperation of Nike executives.
-In late 2003, Knight appointed his son to the board and, after Vinton had stepped down—prior to leaving the company with a severance package—Knight rebranded the company Laika.
+In late 2003, Knight appointed his son to the board and, after Vinton had stepped down—prior to leaving the company with a severance package.
+Knight later rebranded the company as Laika.
 He then invested $180 million into Laika, and the studio released its first feature film, Coraline, in stop motion, in 2009.
 Coraline was a financial success and Travis Knight was then promoted into the roles of Laika CEO and president.